albertosaurus/power_enum_2/README.markdown

 Booking.with_status 1, 'confirmed', BookingStatus[:rejected]
 ```

-As of version 0.5.5, it also aliases a pluralized version of the scope, i.e. `:with_statuses`
+As a convenience, it also aliases a pluralized version of the scope, i.e. `:with_statuses`

 #### exclude\_enumerated\_attribute scope

-As of version 0.8.0, a scope for the inverse of `with_enumerated_attribute` is created, unless the `:create_scope`
+By default, a scope for the inverse of `with_enumerated_attribute` is created, unless the `:create_scope`
 option is set to `false`.
 As a result, this allows us to do things like

 ```ruby